the-vatnes/the-vatnes.github.io/content/authors/吳恩達/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My background is in Mechanical Engineering and Computer Science.
+bio: My name is Matt Vatne and I currently work as a Data Engineer for Ohio State Athletics and the [Human Performance Collaborative](hpc.osu.edu).
+My responsibilities include building secure, scalable, and stable ways to ingest, store, transform, and report data related to human performance.
+I serve all 36 varsity sports at Ohio State and also translate my work to the Department of Defense and other human performance research projects.
+My education background is in Mechanical Engineering and Computer Science.

 interests:
   - Microsoft Fabric